Orozco v Attorney General

-Orozco v Attorney General (2016) 90 WIR 161, also known as Orozco v AG, the Orozco case, or the UNIBAM case, was a landmark case heard by the Supreme Court of Belize, which held that a long-standing buggery statute breached constitutional rights to dignity, equality before the law, freedom of expression, privacy, and non-discrimination on grounds of sex, and which declared the statute null and void to the applicable extent.
-The decision decriminalised consensual same-sex intercourse for the first time in 127 years, and established that the constitutional right to non-discrimination on grounds of sex extended to sexual orientation.
-(Note: In Belize, consensual same-sex intercourse was made a public nuisance in 1888, and an indictable offence in 1944 (Orozco 2016).
-In this article, references to section 53 are to the Criminal Code Act 1981, ie the Criminal Code, and references to sections 3, 6, 11, 12, 14, or 16 are to the Constitution Act 1981, ie the Constitution.
-All other references to sections or articles are properly contextualised.)
+Orozco v Attorney General (2016) 90 WIR 161, abbreviated Orozco v AG, and known in lay terms as the Orozco or UNIBAM case, was a leading case before the Supreme Court of Belize, which held that a long-standing buggery statute breached constitutional rights to dignity, equality before the law, freedom of expression, privacy, and non-discrimination on grounds of sex, and which declared the Act null and void to the applicable extent.
+The decision decriminalised consensual same-sex intercourse for the first time in 127 years of Belizean history, and established that the constitutional right to non-discrimination on grounds of sex extended to sexual orientation.